ritcheym/generate-exam/README.md

 # generate-exam
 R markdown for generating a formatted exam from a csv of questions

 This repository shows an example of an R markdown script (**exam.Rmd**) that reads in a csv file of exam questions and turns it into a formatted exam.
 By using the `knitr` functions implemented in RStudio, you can easily knit the Rmd file into html, markdown, or Word documents.
+The script includes functions for randomizing question order and multiple choice options, making it easy to create different exam versions.

 # How to use
 1. Download **exam.Rmd**.